-Volunteer positions are available for the 24 hour, interested persons are encouraged to express their interest by filling out the online form here at www.24hrtrial.com.
+Volunteer positions are available for the 24 Hour Trial, interested persons are encouraged to express their interest by filling out the online form here at www.24hrtrial.com.
 The online form includes contact details and provides the opportunity for volunteers to indicate which areas they are interested in volunteering for, these areas are outlined below.

 When you submit an expression of interest your name will be placed on our volunteer list and the Committee will be in touch with you closer to the time of the event.